 Perhaps that’s just as well.
 It’s unlikely that anyone would be able to deliver them with anything approaching Jean Til’s polished charm.

 The champion of the world

 “I am the three times world champion at compliment giving,” he revealed after his impressive opening line.
-Until that moment in the Stadsfeestzaal I had no idea that there was a such a world championship.
-But after our meeting I can’t think of anyone who comes close to Jean Til in giving compliments.
+Until that moment in the Stadsfeestzaal, I had no idea that there was such a world championship.
+Following our meeting, I can’t think of anyone who comes close to Jean Til in giving compliments.

 Let’s face it, he wasn’t even giving them in his mother tongue.
 The majority of Antwerp’s residents speak Flemish as their first language.
-A few moments of Facebook stalking, following our meeting, revealed that Jean Til studied at the prestigious Paris-Sorbonne University.
+A few moments of online research, after our meeting, revealed that Jean Til studied at the prestigious Paris-Sorbonne University.

 In French, of course, Jean Til’s name sounds very much like the term for ‘polite’.
 That’s one of his characteristics.
 So too is the ability to bring laughter and make people feel good.

 “Do you know why the Stadsfeestzaal is so big?” he asked.
 I immediately began to think of the building’s historic use as a municipal festival hall.
 “So that it can fit in your smile,” he said, answering his own question.